|

-In George Orwell's amazing (and scary) novel "1984," people used "newspeak" and "doublethink."
+In George Orwell's amazing (and scary) novel 1984, people used "newspeak" and "doublethink."
 It was soon after that the term "doublespeak" started being used to describe the words of politicians who were trying to sound like they were saying something without really having said anything tangible they could be pinned down on.
 More recently, doublespeak has been increasingly used as a clever way to cover up lies.

-- "use common sense"
+- "using common sense"

 - "modernizing regulations" or "updating laws"